surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/provider/provider-cmdlet-parameters.md

 ## Provider Cmdlet Static Parameters

 Static parameters are defined by Windows PowerShell.
 A large set of these parameters is implemented by Windows PowerShell to provide consistency across all the providers and to provide a simpler development experience.
-Examples of these parameters include the `literalPath`, `exclude`, and `include` parameters of the `Get-Item` cmdlet.
+Examples of these parameters include the `LiteralPath`, `Exclude`, and `Include` parameters of the `Get-Item` cmdlet.
 A smaller set of these parameters can be overwritten to provide actions that are specific to your provider.
 Examples of these parameters include the `Path` and `Value` parameter of the `Set-Item` cmdlet.
 Here is a list of the parameters that can be overwritten for the provider cmdlets.

 `Clear-Content` cmdlet
 You can define how your provider will use the values passed to the `Path` parameter of the `Clear-Content` cmdlet by implementing the [System.Management.Automation.Provider.Icontentcmdletprovider.Clearcontent*](/dotnet/api/System.Management.Automation.Provider.IContentCmdletProvider.ClearContent) method.